Conner Antley

-William Conner Antley (born March 22, 1995) is an American soccer player who plays as a defender for Tampa Bay Rowdies in the USL Championship.
+William Conner Antley (born March 22, 1995) is an American soccer player who plays as a defender for D.C.
+United in Major League Soccer.
+His brother, Ian Antley, is also a professional player.

 Career

 College and amateur teams

 After a standout career with his high school team, East Coweta, Antley played in college for the Mercer Bears.
 Over the course of his career with Mercer, Antley played in 49 matches, starting 46 of those games, and scored 8 goals and assisted 6 more goals, despite being a defender.

 Before his professional career began, Antley played for two USL League Two sides.
 He began his amateur career with Seattle Sounders FC U-23 team in 2017 where his play gained him recognition as a top 50 player in the league.
 However, in 2018 he moved to Tormenta FC and played for the team, before they moved to USL League One and transitioned their USL League Two team to Tormenta 2.